CEO and Cofounder, Lumere

 Hani completed his joint JD/MPH program at Harvard University in 2008.
 He graduated from Harvard University in 2005 with a concentration in social studies.

 A Gates Millennium Scholar, Hani was also awarded the John Harvard Scholarship, and he was the sole sophomore recipient of the Harvard University Human Rights Committee Grant.
-Hani has also served as an undergraduate student fellow at the Center for International Development.
-He has been a research assistant at both the Harvard University School of Public Health and the Harvard University Initiative on Global Health.
+Hani served as an undergraduate student fellow at the Center for International Development and was a research assistant at both the Harvard University School of Public Health and the Harvard University Initiative on Global Health.

 Additionally, Hani was the co-founder, CEO and Chairman of CollegeCorps, Inc., a nonprofit organization that aspires to improve the lives of the world's poorest while exposing undergraduates to the ongoing challenges of international development.
 The program received a grant from the Gates Foundation.

-Hani also used to work at McKinsey & Company, Inc. at their Dubai office focusing on provision of health care in the Gulf Cooperation Council.
+Hani worked at McKinsey & Company, Inc. at their Dubai office focusing on provision of health care in the Gulf Cooperation Council.